 DVUSD provides parents/guardians with a means of staying up-to-date with the student's progress.
 PowerSchool is a secure website used by classroom teachers to input and maintain student grades electronically.
 All parents/guardians and students have the opportunity to use PowerSchool to access attendance, activities, assignments, and grades (both current and historical) throughout the school year.
 PowerSchool may be accessed from any place the parent/guardian can access the Internet.
-To create an account, the parent will need to request an Access ID and Access Password for each child they wish to associate with their parent account, the password they create cannot contain any special characters or an email address.
+To create an account, the parent will need to request an Access ID and Access Password for each child they wish to associate with their parent account from the school.
+Please note that when a parent sets up their PowerSchool account, the password they create cannot contain any special characters or an email address.